 Before booking an appointment you should see your local GP or optometrist for a referral.
 A referral is the written medical advice from a clinical body or primary care provider referring you for further consultation, review, or action with a specialised practitioner.
 A referral is very helpful for our doctors to have some history and information about your current medical condition from your primary care provider.
 Also, you are only eligible for Medicare rebates with a valid referral, which needs to be re-issued every 12 months from a GP or optometrist, or every three months in the case of a specialist referral.
 Our doctors prefer referrals to be updated every 12 months so that they are kept up to date with the condition of your eyes and also your general health.
 Referrals must be in writing, signed by the referring practitioner and dated.
-They also need to be addressed to the doctor you are seeing and the correct clinic in accordance with Medicare rules.

 What is an Orthoptist?